Project info

 About Scurf Dyke Solar Limited

-Scurf Dyke Solar Limited is a special purpose vehicle (SPV) wholly owned by BayWa r.e UK limited, which forms part of the wider BayWa r.e global business.
+Scurf Dyke Solar Limited was a special purpose vehicle (SPV) wholly owned by BayWa r.e UK limited, which forms part of the wider BayWa r.e global business.
+The SPV was sold to re:cap global investors in December 2022 and renamed FP Lux Scurf Dyke Solar Limited.

-The co-located site will be located over several flat agricultural fields 2km south of the Skerne Wetlands.
-It will connect to the grid via an existing 132kV overhead line that crosses the site.
+The co-located site is located over several flat agricultural fields 2km south of the Skerne Wetlands.
+It connects to the grid via an existing 132kV overhead line that crosses the site.

 The site approximately covers 99 hectares of Grade 3b (moderate quality) agricultural land and may be used by grazing livestock when the Solar PV & BESS are operational.
 After a 40 year period, the project will be decommissioned and the land reverted back to its original state.